Top Event Planning Skills for Success

 It is recommended that you highlight transferable skills in a bullet-point list on your resume.
 It is important to include industry-specific technical and soft skills as well as transferable skills that can be applied in any professional setting.
 Top skills to highlight include communication, leadership, problem-solving and project management skills.

-Learn More About the Leading Event Planning Skills at Johnson & Wales University
+Learn More About the Leading Event Planning Skills at Johnson & Wales Online

-At Johnson & Wales University, we offer an online Bachelor of Science in Sports, Entertainment, Event-Management and an online Master of Business Administration in Event Leadership, both of which are designed to equip students with the most in-demand skills for event planning.
+At Johnson & Wales Online, we offer an online Bachelor of Science in Sports, Entertainment, Event – Management and an online Master of Business Administration in Event Leadership, both of which are designed to equip students with the most in-demand skills for event planning.
 By offering a skills-based curriculum, we can prepare graduates for this dynamic field.

 For more information about completing your degree online, complete the Request Info form, call 855-JWU-1881, or email [email protected].